 Urban flooding.
 Leaky pipes.
 For too long, these issues have been too easy to ignore.
 Meanwhile, communities suffer from the effects of insufficient stormwater management and rapidly aging water infrastructure.

 Utility bills are rising as leaky pipes waste billions and trillions of gallons of treated water.
 Millions of property owners face devastation, destruction, and distress from chronic flooding.
 Insufficient water management further degrades our rivers, lakes, and wildlife habitat.
 With increasingly severe weather events, these issues are expected to worsen sooner than later.

-CNT is helping communities find smart, practical solutions to these problems.
+CNT is helping communities find smart, practical solutions.

 Water Program Director